PvPClt/project/album_en.md

 ![](Images/En_Album_38.jpg)

-Ukrainian front.
+Russian-Ukrainian front.
 Russian positions.
 A priest urges soldiers to baptize themselves in a field “font.”

 **Priest:**